-This statement focusses specifically on Kelda Group’s compliance with the Modern Slavery Act 2015 (the Act) and highlights the steps we take to assure there is no slavery or human trafficking occurring within the organisation or its supply chains.
-As highlighted in our Code of Ethics, it is a fundamental policy of the Kelda Group to conduct its business with honesty and integrity and in accordance with the highest standards of ethics, equity and fair dealing.
+This statement focusses specifically on Kelda Group and Kelda Eurobond’s compliance with the Modern Slavery Act 2015 (the Act) and highlights the steps we take to assure there is no slavery or human trafficking occurring within the organisation or its supply chains.

-- Yorkshire Water Services Ltd, which provides water and sewerage services to 4.7 million people and around 130,000 businesses in the Yorkshire region.
-It’s activities are regulated by the Water Services Regulation Authority, OFWAT;
+- Yorkshire Water Services Limited (Yorkshire Water) - provides water and sewerage services to around 5 million people and 140,000 businesses in the Yorkshire region.

 Kelda’s organisational structure and Group relationships are summarised here.

 The Kelda Group Human Rights Policy recognises international human rights as set out in the Bill of Human Rights, and the principles described in the UN Global Compact.